 top of page

-25 Ways the New One Big Beautiful Bill Act Impacts Everyday Americans
+Introduction to the One Big Beautiful Bill Act

 25 Ways the One Big Beautiful Bill Act Could Impact Everyday Americans

-OBBA could result in over 10 million people losing Medicaid by 2034, directly impacting access to affordable healthcare.
+OBBA could result in over 10 million people losing Medicaid by 2034.
+This change will directly impact access to affordable healthcare.

 Medicaid’s new 80-hour monthly work rule risks cutting off coverage for people with disabilities, caregivers, and those in unstable jobs.